mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 - You can use **AWS CLI tool path** to specify the location of the `aws` CLI.

-- Specify a **Cloudwatch log group** for the `awslogs` driver to stream the logs entry to an existing Log group in Cloudwatch.
+- Specify a **CloudWatch Log group** for the `awslogs` driver to stream the logs entry to an existing Log group in Cloudwatch.

 - Specify a custom **ECS agent configuration** for the ECS agent parameters used by AWS Batch.
 This is appended to the /etc/ecs/ecs.config file in each cluster node.